 Once the hounds of your hunger have been quieted it’s time to prepare for your next meal, or seven.
 Maybe you need the sweet bite of Pickle Hill’s Worcester sauce for the pantry?
 Or some fresh goat’s curd from Willowbrae?
 While you’re there you may as well get some smoked salmon, fresh ravioli from Pasta Emilia, free range eggs, a load of beer and barley bread form the Bread and Butter Project, and some jersey milk butter to go on it.
-If you forgot your sweet French basket the 2 Duck Trading Co stall sells them, so you can pack them full of fresh flowers and potatoes grown in seaweed wrappers for an extra umami hit.

 You can spend a whole lot of money if you want to here, but equally you could just grab a kombucha on tap and find a chair for some of the best dog-watching in the city.

 Hungry for more?
 Look at our list of the best markets in Sydney – produce or otherwise.